ckeditor/ckeditor5/docs/framework/guides/architecture/core-editor-architecture.md

 }
 ```

-This method is automatically called (by the command itself) when {@link module:engine/model/document~Document#event:change any changes are applied to the model}.
+This method is called automatically (by the command itself) when {@link module:engine/model/document~Document#event:change any changes are applied to the model}.
 This means that the command automatically refreshes its own state when anything changes in the editor.

 The important thing about commands is that every change in their state as well as calling the `execute()` method fires an event (e.g. {@link module:core/command~Command#event-change:{property} `change:value`} or {@link module:core/command~Command#event:execute `execute`}).

 These events make it possible to control the command from the outside.
-For instance, if you want to disable specific commands when some condition is true (for example, according to your application's logic, they should be temporarily disabled) and there is no other, cleaner way to do that, you can block the command manually:
+For instance, if you want to disable specific commands when some condition is true (for example, according to your application logic, they should be temporarily disabled) and there is no other, cleaner way to do that, you can block the command manually:

 ```js
 const command = editor.commands.get( 'someCommand' );